 A novel takes on the dual-tank water softener concept, the HALO Highly Filtered Super Soft Combo puts the CK10 Series Water Softener together with the HALO 5 Whole-House Water Filtration system.
 Some things are just better together: by combining a high-efficiency water filter with an incredible water softener, this system can use 25% less salt.
 It’s the perfect water treatment and softening combo solution for your home.

 Water softener sizing

 Contrary to popular belief, water softeners are not one-size-fits-all.
 Different homes require differently sized water softeners.
 The more water you and your family use, the larger the capacity your water softener needs to have.

 There’s another variable, however: your local water hardness.
-The harder your water, the more capacity your softener needs in order to adequately soften the water.
+The harder your water, the more capacity your softener needs to adequately soften the water.
 When you talk to our plumbers about a water softener for your home, we’ll take the results of your water test into account to ensure that your new softener will be able to keep up with the demand placed on it.

 Here’s a quick calculation our plumbers used to find the right-sized softener for homes here in Fresno: